All Episodes

 So where to from here, Michelle, So you've put the

-request forward, Will this go before the Senate inquiry or
+request forward.
+Will this go before the Senate inquiry or

-what happens with it?
+what happens with you?

 Speaker 2 (16:02):

-Yeah, So there's been a Senate inquiry that's been just
+Yes?
+So there's been a Senate inquiry that's been just

 looking at menopause and perimenopause at the moment, and we've